OSSPhilippines/exma/packages/exma/README.md

 A schema file formatting standard used to define properties of data collections.
 Originally, schema files are currently used to define database structures.
-This file format builds on top of that adding arbitrary attributes for fields, validation, formats etc. so generators are more informed to produce more accurate and relevant code.
+This file format builds on top of that adding arbitrary attributes for fields, validation, formats etc. so plugins are more informed to produce more accurate and relevant code.

 ## Install